damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/8. Disposal/README.md

 ```
 What does comprise the documentation of disposal instructions?

+ 1. Identifying the diposable component/ product that are designed for single use, which means they get discarded ("disposed of") immediately after use.
- 1. Identifying the type of material
+ 2. Identifying the material of disposable component/ product for recyclability
-    - Metal
+    - Polystyrene
     - Plastic
-    - Composite
-    - Ceramic
+    - Cotton
-    - etc
+    - etc.
-2. Environmental impacts
+3. Environmental impacts
    - Recyclability of materials
    - Material properties
-3. Diposable product are designed for single use, which means they get discarded ("disposed of") immediately after use.
-Disposable products can have severely negative consequences on the environment if sustainability isn't factored into disposal options.
+   - Disposable products can have severely negative consequences on the environment if sustainability isn't factored into disposal options.
+4.

 ```